MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 ## Configure UserAssignedMSI/SingleTenant Bot

-Extra authentication settings are necessary for the bot to function correctly in the Mooncake environment.
-Ensure to replace "App-Tenant-ID" with the bot's tenant ID.
+To ensure the bot functions correctly in the Microsoft Azure Cloud, additional authentication settings are necessary.
+Replace the "App-Tenant-ID" with the bot's tenant ID.

 ### [C#](#tab/csharp)